How Alex Natera & NSW Institute Of Sport Use The Exerfly

 As put by Alex, "Although you can do 'technical things' to get a true eccentric overload with flywheel devices, generally, "what you put in is what you get out."
 For such a strong muscle action, this has always been hard for me to comprehend."

-Alex recently added the Motorised Portable Rack Mount to his arsenal of flywheel devices, which he describes as “A beauty, and really starts to get me excited that such a versatile piece of kit, of which flywheels are, can now provide serious overload to tap into eccentric strength capabilities and not just emphasise them.”
+Alex recently added the Motorized Portable Rack Mount to his arsenal of flywheel devices, which he describes as “A beauty, and really starts to get me excited that such a versatile piece of kit, of which flywheels are, can now provide serious overload to tap into eccentric strength capabilities and not just emphasize them.”

 Flywheel Training